 - Terminal 2 – Concourse D, Level 3, near Gate D1 • Concourse D, Level 2, near Gate 21 • Concourse D/E, Level 4, at McDonald’s • Concourse E, Level 3, near Gate E4.

 - Strollers – The airport supplies complimentary strollers.
 Pick-up points: Terminal 1, Service Point, Landside, Concourse B • Terminal 1, Information counter #10 in Transit B zone (for arriving passengers) • Terminal 2, Service Point between Concourses D and E.

 - Yoga Room – Relax or stretch between flights at one of Frankfurt airport’s two yoga rooms.
 The rooms feature floor-to-ceiling mirrors, subdued lighting, yoga mats, blocks, cushions and pads, and videos on monitors demonstrating various poses.
 Locations: Terminal 1, Airside, near Gates C14 and C16 • Terminal 2, Airside, near Gates D1 and D4.
 Hours: open 24 hours.

 Food & Drinks

 - Food & Drinks – Frankfurt Airport has many food and beverage concessions.
-Below are the 24-hour food options:
+Vending machines with kosher food can also be found landside in Terminal 1, Area C. Below are the 24-hour food options:

 - Terminal 1, Landside: McDonald’s (Area a, Level 0) • Scoom (Area B, Level 0) • Trib’s (Area B, Level 2)..